Table of Contents

 Column appearance

-From DataMiner 10.4.1/10.5.0 onwards, in the Layout tab, the Column appearance option is available, which allows you to customize the appearance of a column.
+From DataMiner 10.4.1/10.5.0 onwards, in the Layout pane, the Column appearance option is available, which allows you to customize the appearance of a column.

-• Left: The text is displayed on the left side of the column cell.
+Left Aligns text to the left of the cell.
 This is the default setting for columns containing values of type string.

-• Right: The text is displayed on the right side of the column cell.
+Right Aligns text to the right of the cell.
 This is the default setting for columns containing values of type double or datetime.

 Note

-If you select this preset option, a Navigate to a URL action is automatically configured.
-The default URL is https://[Your DMA]/{DMA root}, which you can edit in the Template Editor.
+If you select the Hyperlink preset option, a Navigate to a URL action is automatically configured.
+The target URL can be edited using the Template Editor.

 Tip